-Prior to publication of this statement we took the step to engage directly with external stakeholders about our approach by publishing an interim statement.
+Since the publication of our interim statement in 2016 we have continued to engage with external stakeholders.
 The feedback we received has been invaluable in identifying gaps in our steps and disclosure, which we hope to have either addressed in this statement or will look to do so as our approach develops.

-Our approach includes ongoing collaboration with other businesses to understand how they are approaching the MSA, keeping abreast of changes in policy, growing our understanding of the issues, and listening to the UK Government, NGOs and communities.
+Our approach includes ongoing collaboration with our peers and other businesses to understand how they are approaching the MSA, keeping abreast of changes in policy, growing our understanding of the issues, and listening to the UK Government, NGOs and communities.